A Large-Scale Database for Graph Representation Learning: Introduction

 \item \textbf{Revealing New Discoveries.} The unprecedented scale of \dataset enables new and important discoveries that were previously not possible.
-Leveraging the function call graphs in \dataset, we study popular graph representation learning techniques in depth, and reveal: (1) the significant challenges they face in terms of scalability and their ability to handle large class imbalance; (2) that simple baselines can be surprisingly effective at the scale of \dataset; and (3) the algorithms' critical dependencies on training data.
+Leveraging the function call graphs in \dataset, we study popular graph representation learning techniques in depth, and reveal: (1) the significant challenges they face in terms of scalability and their ability to handle large class imbalance and (2) that simple baselines can be surprisingly effective at the scale of \dataset;

 \item \textbf{Enabling New Research Directions.} \dataset offers unique opportunities to advance the frontiers of graph representation learning by enabling research into \textit{imbalanced classification}, \textit{explainability} and the impact of \textit{class hardness}.
 We believe the diversity, scale and natural imbalance of \dataset will enable it to become a benchmark dataset to meet the future research needs of the graph representation community.
 By open-sourcing \dataset, we hope to inspire and invite more researchers to contribute to this exciting new resource.